About our CEO

 In addition to her corporate experience, Gloria has twenty years as a Girl Scout volunteer.
 She most recently served as a national board member for Girl Scouts of the USA (GSUSA) and is a past board chair for the Metro Detroit Girl Scouts.

 Gloria is a member of the Spectrum Health Hospital Group Board of Trustees, Grand Rapids, MI and also serves on the Finance Committee.
-She is a member of the Rotary Club of Grand Rapids, the Economic Club of Grand Rapids, Inforum, and most recently completed a term on Varnum Law's Diversity and Inclusion Advisory Council, Grand Rapids, MI.
+She was elected to the Board of Directorsof the Economic Club of Grand Rapids.
+Gloria is a member of the Rotary Club of Grand Rapids, Inforum, and most recently completed a term on Varnum Law's Diversity and Inclusion Advisory Council, Grand Rapids, MI.
 She has also co-chaired the WGVU Women & Girl's Lead Initiative.

 Gloria was honored as the 2013 Hispanic Businessperson of the Year by the West Michigan Hispanic Chamber of Commerce.